Did you know you can get paid market research jobs online for extra cash?

 The market researcher will step back and watch you test their product.
-This could be anything from you describing how you feel about a new food product or how you found using a new shampoo, to testing an app for a mobile phone or a website.
+This could be anything from you describing how you feel about a new food product or how you found using a new shampoo.
+Or it could be testing an app for a mobile phone or a website.

-The key thing here is you need to be happy to talk about what you’re doing and how you are feeling and give lots and lots of detail!
-(There are a lot of companies who specialise in user testing – but that needs a whole separate post).
+The key thing here is you need to be happy to talk about what you’re doing, how you are feeling and give lots of detail.
+There are many companies who specialise in user testing but that needs a whole separate post.

 It all depends on the project.
-Surveys – as we all know from experience – can be any length.
+Surveys, as you may know from experience, can be any length.

 If you look at market research companies websites they’re very clear about who they’re looking for.

-Some projects are based around specific areas (for example they may be looking for people in the UK, or London or Durham or Newcastle) and some are based around age groups (for example they only want to interview people aged 18-25, or people with kids, or people over 55).
+Some projects are based around specific areas, for example, they may be looking for people in the UK, London, Durham or Newcastle.
+Others are based around age groups.
+For example, they might only want to interview people aged 18-25, or people with kids, or people over 55.

-Most sites are also very clear about when the research will need to be done – so they let you know the days or weeks it will be happening and the times when the interviews will take place.
+Most sites are also very clear about when the market research job will need to be done by.
+They let you know the days or weeks it will be happening and the times when the interviews will take place.

 Some are daytime only interviews, often they have interviews running into the evening too.

-Again each project will usually tell you what the requirements are – some can be done on smartphones but some will need a laptop.
+Again each project will usually tell you what the requirements are.
+Some can be done on smartphones but others will need a laptop.

-You do need to be happy to either use or download things like Zoom or Webex or one of the many other types of similar software out there.
+You do need to be happy to either use or download apps like Zoom or Webex or one of the many other types of similar software out there.

-And you may need to download software like Qualtrics which lets you take pictures and videos and send them to the market research firm.
+You may also need to download software like Qualtrics which lets you take pictures and videos and send them to the market research firm.
 Again this will be stated in the project requirements before you apply.